-Students who believe they have a disability that precludes learning a foreign language should contact Dr. Matthew Tominey in the Student Disabilities Services Office, 215.573.9235.
-Dr. Tominey will explain the assessment procedure, which may involve testing.
+Students who believe that they have a documented disability that precludes learning a foreign language should contact the Student Disabilities Services Office (SDS).
+A member of their professional staff will explain the assessment procedure, which requires up-to-date neuropsychological testing.
 For details see www.college.upenn.edu/curriculum/substitution.php.